Why Is Project Management Important for Your Business Success?

 Project management is indispensable for remote work since it finds ways to set up communication channels, allocate tasks, and manage remote workers no matter their time zone.

-The importance of project management in remote work organizations is supported by Alexis Nicole White — a certified organizational transformational leader, PMP and SMC — who explains that key project management elements translate perfectly to a remote work environment and help it flourish:
+The importance of project management in remote work organizations is supported by Alexis Nicole White — an SMC and PMP-certified organizational transformational leader — who explains that key project management elements translate perfectly to a remote work environment and help it flourish:

 Nicole White also proposes ways to assess remote workers: